Live redeploy

 Prefer GitHub?
 Introduce yourself there — tell me what you would like to work on, what you want to learn, and how much time you realistically have.
 Or message me on WhatsApp / carlfearby@me.com.
 No pressure, no nonsense.

 Escape before the zone closes around you.
-Fullscreen recommended.
+Fullscreen recommended on desktop; landscape on iPad.
 Headphones help.
 Dark rooms want the torch — burning barrels want distance.

 You were sent to recover a weapon.
 You found something worse.